Blog news, updates, latest work, videos, galleries and links to workshops and classes.

 I have been a professional photographer for over twenty years, providing photography, short promotional films, and educational workshops for schools, businesses, charities and marketing agencies.

 I have gained an excellent reputation for delivering clear instruction, in plain English, with a minimum of technical jargon.
 Sessions are short, with an emphasis on practical, hands-on advice.
 Coffee, and lots of fun are included free of charge.

 My work has been published in magazines, and commissioned by corporate organisations, local businesses and agencies.

-Originally based in London, I now work from Studio 32 in Edinburgh, and collaborate with a great group of creative film-makers, musicians, 3D visual artists, motion graphics experts and artisans.
+Originally based in London and Edinburgh, I work closely with WEX and collaborate with a great group of creative film-makers, musicians, 3D visual artists, motion graphics experts and artisans.